Bobby Labonte: 1994

 The next season, 1994, Labonte achieved his second major success as a car owner when his Busch Series driver, David Green, won the championship.
 It was the second championship, and fifth top-five points finish in five years for Bobby Labonte Racing.
 He also ran in the Busch Series himself, making twelve starts and earning a victory at Michigan in August.
-In addition to his Busch Series exploits, Bobby continued running full-time in the Winston Cup series for Bill Davis Racing.
+In addition to his Busch Series exploits, Bobby continued running full-time in the Winston Cup series for Bill Davis Racing, driving a Pontiac Grand Prix.
 He collected one top-five and two top-tens and finished 21st in the standings, just missing out on the top-twenty because of Todd Bodine's two-position points standings gain in the final race of the season.

 1996–present

 In 2007, Labonte won the Busch Series race at Talladega Speedway in April 2007, edging Tony Stewart to the line in a thrilling finish.
 This was his first Busch Series win since 1998.
-In the offseason following the 2007 season, Labonte agreed to a fifteen-race contract to drive the No. 21 Chevrolet for Richard Childress Racing in the now-Nationwide Series for the 2008 season.
+In the offseason following the 2007 season, Labonte agreed to a fifteen-race contract to drive the No. 21 Chevrolet for Richard Childress Racing in the now-O'Reilly Auto Parts Series for the 2008 season.
 RCR's No. 21 team earned six victories in 2007 with driver Kevin Harvick and has earned two of the organization's four series championships.